JAQuent/boundaryVR/data/Exp2/testData/preStudy_dataCheck.md

 </table>

-condition that start with within have 80 and conditions that start with accross have 82 trials.
-The reason why none have the test data has 82, is because of an error in the code I therefore changed the respective line to this: `nTrial = probe[subjCond][qindex1].length;`.
-However, I also notice that some runs only have 78 or 79 trials.
-My suspicion is that is due to the way that I save the data after each trial.
-To test whether

-None of the values in between trials are missing, I therefore assume that the problem might be that JATOS goes to the next component before the data of the last trial(s) are submited.
-It is a possibility that this is only an issue because I clicked very quickly through the example or it could be remedied by adding a buffer trial like end of experiment.
-For simplicity I will switch to saving the data at the end of the whole experiment instead of after each trial.

-Checklist: 1.
+Checklist:
+1\.
 I checked whether the objects in video do appear in the right order.
-2. Check of all variables for each participant:
+2\.
+Check of all variables for each participant:

-The data passed all tests: FALSE
+The data passed all tests: TRUE

 <table>